krzys1u/CT-NodeJS-Task/README.md

 The goal of this project is to create two microservices to allow storing product info and product reviews in database and recalculate average rating of products once new reviews are added to system.

+I've decided to write this as simple as possible that's why i used express instead of for example NestJS Only big libary is typeORM as i wanted to try it.
+Most of the code follows Dependency Injection pattern so code is reusable, easy to maintain and develop Monorepo allow us to have shared dependencies (Single Responsibility Principle)

 # Description
 This application is a simple monorepo with two microservices: